russellwmy/near-api-rs/README.md

 # near-api-rs (WIP)
-A Rust library for development of DApps on the NEAR platform
+A Rust library for development of DApps on the NEAR platform.